 from religious paintings and a complete collection of biblical coins, to

 Old West Remington bronzes, lavish reproductions of the British crown jewels,

-full-size suits of armor, & a giant, stone idol head from Easter Island!
+full-size suits of armor, and a giant, stone idol head (named Henry) from Easter Island!

 Don't try to hike up this grassy slope (unless you want a heart attack) - instead, get in your car and drive up the road to the top of this hill, and park where you see a large monument called "Protection," featuring a black statue of an archer (a man with a bow & arrow), and bearing the name "Taylor."